Paddlefruit/ProjectZomboid_CommunityRig/README.md

 To switch a certain limb from forward kinematics (FK) to inverse kinematics (IK) or vice versa, do the following instructions.
 1. In pose mode, select the 'CTRL_Root' bone (the white lines around the feet of the model).
 2. In the Context Tabs at the right of the 3D viewport (press N if it is not already open), open the 'Item' tab then scroll down to 'Properties'
 3. Change the value of the desired limb to switch it.
-A value of 0 is FK, and a value of 1 is IK.
-Be sure to keyframe this value for animations!
+A value of False is FK, and a value of True is IK.
+Be sure to keyframe this value for animations.
+This value will also automatically hide and reveal whatever control bones are needed for a certain context.
-4. To reveal or hide relevant controls, go to the 'Armature' tab in the Properties editor.
-Expand the 'CTRL' bone collection and hide or reveal the relevant collections you need.

 If you don't know what the difference between IK and FK is, here's a good video as a refresher: https://youtu.be/JnkAlwMjalc?feature=shared